ome/omero-iviewer/README.rst

 ol3-viewer
 ==========

-The OMERO.iviewer's internal image viewer is based on [OpenLayers 3](https://openlayers.org/),
+The OMERO.iviewer's internal image viewer is based on `OpenLayers 3 <https://openlayers.org/>`_,

 The following software has to be installed in order to compile the java script code: